 Weblate Client is a Python library and command-line utility to manage Weblate remotely using Weblate's REST API.
 The command-line utility can be invoked as wlc and is built-in on wlc.

 Arguments

 The program accepts the following arguments which define output format or which Weblate instance to use.
 These must be entered before any command.

 '''

 --format {csv, json, text, html}

-Specify the output format.

 '''